JMerhi01/DevOps_Notes/README.md

 3. Check installation
 - `docker --version` in to a git bash terminal as administrator

+#
 ### Docker Commands:

+- `attach`: Attach local standard input, output, and error streams to a running container.
 - `docker build -t <username>/<repo-name> .`: Build an image from a Dockerfile.
 - `docker run -p`: Run a container and connect to a specific port.
 - `docker ps`: Show running containers.